 Volcanoes are what drew my attention to La Garrotxa to begin with.
 La Garrotxa Volcanic Zone Natural Park is an incredible example of volcanic landscape.
 The region is packed with lava flows and there are 40 inactive volcanoes.
 The park has a multitude of hiking and biking trails, some going to the craters of inactive volcanoes, others through the thick forest.

-TIP: If you want to get a stunning view of the volcanic landscape, go on a hot air balloon ride.
-It’s costly, but mark it down and one of the most highly recommended experiences in La Garrotxa.
+TIP: If you want a stunning view of the volcanic landscape, go on a hot-air balloon ride.
+It’s costly, but it’s one of the most highly recommended experiences in La Garrotxa.

-MONTSACOPA – Easily reached from the center of Olot via a a short hike that takes between 15 and 30 minutes, depending on the trail you pick (there is one that starts behind the center of the city, and another that starts next to the cemetery).
-At the top of the volcano there is the beautiful Sant Francesc church as well as a 19th century watch tower at the top: the views from there are incredible.
+MONTSACOPA—Easily reached from the center of Olot via a short hike that takes between 15 and 30 minutes, depending on the trail you pick (there is one that starts behind the center of the city and another that starts next to the cemetery).
+At the top of the volcano, there is the beautiful Sant Francesc church as well as a 19th-century watch tower at the top: the views from there are incredible.

-GOOD TO KNOW: Volcano Croscat and Volcano Santa Margarida can be seen on the same day when visiting La Garrotxa Volcanic Zone Natural Park.
-There are several trails in the park that can be combined to see as many places as possible and are all easily accessible.
+GOOD TO KNOW: When visiting La Garrotxa Volcanic Zone Natural Park, you can see Volcano Croscat and Volcano Santa Margarida on the same day.
+Several trails in the park can be combined to see as many places as possible, and they are all easily accessible.

 TIP: Add Fageda d’en Jordà to your itinerary in La Garrotxa Volcanic Zone Natural Park.
-It’s a beautiful beech forest, at the center of which there is also an organic dairy factory (which children love visiting).
+It’s a beautiful beech forest with an organic dairy factory (which children love visiting) in the center.

 Hiking Trails